Losses but no panic for euro zone shares after Greek "No"

 * Athens bourse shut; U.S.-listed Greek assets hit

-* Rolls-Royce slammed after cut to profit outlook (Updates with closing prices)
+* Rolls-Royce slammed after cut to profit outlook (Adds IMF comments, updates prices)

 By Atul Prakash and Lionel Laurent